 MENTORS

-Multiple honors programs serving first year students offer peer mentoring services to help new students adjust to college life.
-Mentors meet with their “mentees” to answer questions, provide support, and assist them in building relationships across campus.
-The benefit of smaller class sizes is that students also receive direct and indirect mentoring from honors faculty and staff.
+Multiple honors programs serving first-year students offer peer mentoring services to help new students adjust to college life.
+First-year students have many opportunities to connect with seasoned honors students to ask questions, seek support, and get help building relationships across campus.
+Smaller class sizes provide students the opportunity to receive direct and indirect mentoring from honors faculty and staff.
 Additionally, merit scholars receive increased support and advising from dedicated Faculty Fellows.

 PROGRAMMING